2026 United States House of Representatives elections in North Carolina: District 1

-The 1st district includes all of Bertie, Camden, Chowan, Currituck, Edgecombe, Gates, Greene, Halifax, Hertford, Lenoir, Martin, Nash, Northampton, Pasquotank, Perquimans, Tyrrell, Vance, Warren, Wayne, Washington, and Wilson counties, as well as a small portion of eastern Granville County.
+The 1st district was redrawn on October 22, 2025 to favor Republicans, now including all of Beaufort, Bertie, Camden, Carteret, Chowan, Craven, Currituck, Dare, Edgecombe, Gates, Halifax, Hertford, Hyde, Martin, Nash, Pamlico, Pasquotank, Perquimans, Tyrell, Vance, Warren, and Washington counties, as well as a small portion of eastern Granville County.
 The incumbent is Democrat Don Davis, who was re-elected with 49.5% of the vote in 2024.